NBA Betting and Odds

 - Washington Wizards -120

 Note: You don’t need to bet $100.
-All bets and payouts are scalable to whichever amount your prefer.
-So a $10 bet on the Magic would pay out $24, etc.
+All bets and payouts are scalable to whichever amount you prefer.
+So a $10 bet on the Magic would earn $14, etc.

 Sportsbooks install a point spread for each game.
 It helps to think of it as an estimated margin of victory.
 You can choose the favorite minus the points or pick the underdog plus the spread.
 The side you choose has to cover the margin for the spread bet to be a winner.
 For example: